The Quest for a Pinhole-Free Concrete Countertop Surface

 The appearance change happens for the same reason that leaving a can of soda or any object on top of a slab overnight causes a dark mark: You’ve changed the moisture level in that area, which causes the concrete to cure differently in that area.
 That mark is permanent.

 There is a misconception that concrete countertop sealers can fill pinholes in concrete.
 This is almost never the case, even with coating sealers such as epoxies or high performance professional urethanes such as Omega Concrete Countertop Sealer.
 You must grout pinholes before sealing.
 Sealing will often make pinholes much more apparent, and once the surface is sealed, you can’t go back and grout the pinholes.

 Sometimes you may need to fill larger holes with grout, and if your concrete surface has exposed sand grains, the appearance of the grout will be too different from the appearance of the concrete.
 The solution is simple: Add sand to your grout.
 You wouldn’t use sand for smaller pinholes because it would make it too difficult to get the grout into the small holes, but for larger holes, sand will make them easier to fill and closer to the appearance of the surrounding concrete.

 However, if you find that you are having issues with large holes in your concrete when you were trying to achieve a uniform look, you need to evaluate your mix and casting methods to determine the root cause of the problem.

-In some cases, large voids are not a problem, but a deliberate design choice, such as in the Buddy Rhodes pressed technique.
+In some cases, large voids are not a problem, but a deliberate design choice.
 In this technique, you are not trying to match the surface appearance of the concrete in order to hide the voids, you are accenting them on purpose.